September 30, 2022 16:48 Dr. Yen Platz

 Dr Yen Platz (right) had an interview with Dr.Tran Chi Thanh in the UN in Vienna (9/2022)

-WAJ: How will the IAEA's Technical Cooperation Program (TC) for the period 2022-2023, which focuses on areas such as epidemic response, cancer treatment, sustainable agricultural development, promoting safety, security, and response to nuclear incidents benefit to Vietnam?
+WAJ: How will the IAEA's Technical Cooperation (TC) Program for the period 2022-2023, which focuses on areas such as epidemic response, cancer treatment, sustainable agricultural development, promoting safety and security, and responding to nuclear incidents, benefit Vietnam?

-Vietnam is also familiar with nuclear science, and we have a very powerful force in this industry.
+Vietnam is also familiar with nuclear science, and we have a very good human resources in this field.
 We have also developed quantum oscillation applications for many years.
-In the last 20 years, Vietnam has also developed nuclear energy.
-The project began in 2010 but it was suspended in 2016.
+In the last 20 years, Vietnam has also developed nuclear energy, with two NPP projects implemented from 2010 to 2016.
+The project began in 2010, but it was suspended in 2016.
 However, with such preparations, our human resources began to increase.
 Nuclear science and technology in Vietnam is also quite strong, which is good, but there is a concern about the coldness.
-We need to both ensure safety and provide radiation for treatment.
-Da Lat provided 90% treatment nutrients of cancer for the entire country because it could not be imported from abroad, whereas previously only 30-40% were provided.
+We need to both ensure nuclear safety and provide radiopharmaceuticals for cancer treatment.
+In 2020 and 2021, Da Lat nuclear reactor provided 90%–100% radiopharmaceuticals for cancer treatment for the entire country because they could not be imported from abroad, whereas previously only 30–40% were provided.

-The previous five nuclear projects are also very traditional.
-They were focusing on how to implement efficiency and good results.
-There are numerous nuclear power plants near Vietnam's border with China.
-We will build more floating atomic plants on the sea in the near future; it will be risky, but we won't be able to do anything if we don't understand.
-Of course, I don't believe it will be a big deal, and if it is leaked, it will be bad for us.
-All factories were forced to close due to the radiation leak, although the incident had no environmental impact.
+The previous nuclear projects were also very traditional.
+They were focusing on how to implement efficiency and obtain good results.
+There are numerous nuclear power plants operating and under construction close to Vietnam's border.
+According to public information, China will build floating nuclear power plants (FNPPs) on the sea in the near future; it will be risky, but we won't be able to do anything if we don't understand.
+Of course, I don't believe it will be a big deal, even if there are radiation leakages.
+However, it will be bad for us.
+A small-scale accident involving FNPP in the sea may cause a big problem for Vietnam's economy.
+All factories were forced to close due to the radiation leak, although the incident had no significant environmental impact.
 A low leak is fine, but we must be prepared for contingency plans.

-We focus on nuclear medicine because Vietnam currently has a very high cancer rate; 180,000 people are diagnosed with cancer each year, and the cure rate for cancer is very low in comparison to the rest of the world.
-Because we are further along in development than other countries, they are able to cure 6% - 7% while we are only 3% - 4%.
+We focus on nuclear medicine because Vietnam currently has a very high cancer rate; 180,000 people are diagnosed with cancer every year, and the cure rate for cancer is very low in comparison to the rest of the world.
+We are lacking in equipment and many types of radiopharmaceuticals compared with other countries.
+Also, in Vietnam, early diagnostics for cancer are not popular.
+That is why in other countries, cancer patients are able to cure 60%–70% of them, while in our country, it is only 30%–40%.
 That is not a good outcome.
-Therefore, we must boost the production of radioactive isotopes.
-There are hundreds of radioactive isotopes that can be used to cure various types of cancer, but due to labor constraints, we can only do ten types.
-Vietnam is working on a project to construct a new nuclear power plant that will tenfold the number of radioactive isotopes.
+Therefore, we must boost the production of radioactive isotopes and radiopharmaceuticals.
+There are hundreds of radiopharmaceuticals that can be used to cure various types of cancer, but due to labor constraints, we can only produce about ten types.
+Vietnam is working on a project to construct a new nuclear research reactor that will tenfold the number of radiopharmaceuticals (Center for Nuclear Science and Technology—CNST project with a new research reactor).

-It will be built in Dong Nai, about 70 kilometers from Saigon.
+The CNST project will be built in Dong Nai, about 70 kilometers from Saigon.
 The application of nutrients is a lengthy process.
-Because we produce them which are the isotopes, and then attach them to the carrier to transform it into a tablet, which is then tested.
-They will be clinical trials and then we will apply to the Ministry of Health for a license before they can be used, so if we have 10 types that will be increased to 50 types, it is a long way to implement.
+We produce them, which are the isotopes, and then attach them to the carrier to transform it into a tablet, which is then tested.
+There will be clinical trials, and then we will apply to the Ministry of Health for licenses, certificates, and visas before they can be used, so if we have 10 types that will be increased to 50 types, it is a long way to implement.
 Medicine is a major environmental concern.
-These five projects are important, but we need to push the results even higher, which is nothing new.
+This project is important, but we need to push the progress of the CNST project.

 Anh 1(132).jpeg

-Dr.Tran Chi Thanh, Director of the Vietnam Institute of Atomic Energy, Ministry of Science and Technology of Vietnam.
+Dr.Tran Chi Thanh, President of the Vietnam Atomic Energy Institute (VINATOM), Ministry of Science and Technology of Vietnam.

-WAJ: When being asked about the way how to use the old nuclear plant?
-The reporter mentioned this because when the nuclear power plant for research named Zwentendorf was built, Chancellor Bruno Kreisky voted to allow it to operate, but before 30 minutes the Austrian public, particularly the press public, 55% of whom disagreed, he had to stop the operation.
+WAJ: When being asked about the way to use the old nuclear research reactor,?
+The reporter mentioned this because when the nuclear reactor for research named Zwentendorf was built, Chancellor Bruno Kreisky voted to allow it to operate, but before 30 minutes, the Austrian public, particularly the press public, 55% of whom disagreed, had to stop the operation.
 Zwentendorf later became an exhibition.
 It now becomes a place of European icons.
-It was not to use research on May 25th.
+It was not to be used for research on May 25th.
 They created a memory around that symbol.
 People debated many issues with that Prime Minister, but after that incident, he was elected and then re-elected for the longest 14 years in history.

-The old nuclear power plants will continue to function normally for the next ten, fifteen, or twenty years, but once we have a new plant, it will be used for training and then as an exhibition.
-It should not be dismantled, but rather cleaned up and turned into an exhibition, in my opinion.
-These new plants will be used to bring applied nuclear technology to life, and they will be research nuclear plants which are similar to many other nuclear power plants used for research around the world.
+The Dalat nuclear research reactor is continuing to function normally for the next ten, fifteen, or twenty years, but once we have a new research reactor, it will be used for training and then as an exhibition.
+It should not be dismantled but rather cleaned up and turned into an exhibition, in my opinion.
+The new research reactor will be used to bring applied nuclear technology to life, and it will be a research reactor that is similar to many other nuclear research reactors used for research around the world.
 They are extremely safe and have no problems.
-They are all nuclear power plants, including Fukushima, whereas ours are small research facilities.
+They are all nuclear reactors, which are different compared with Fukushima, which has power reactors for the production of electricity.

-WAJ: Could you tell us more about how the IAEA has provided equipment, biological products, and organized training courses on the use of nuclear technology to carry out RT-PCR tests to assist Vietnam in diagnosing and detecting sars-cov-2 virus early, thereby contributing to the recent covid-19 outbreak?
+WAJ: Could you tell us more about how the IAEA has provided equipment, biological products, and organized training courses on the use of nuclear technology to carry out RT-PCR tests to assist Vietnam in diagnosing and detecting the SARS-CoV-2 virus early, thereby contributing to the recent COVID-19 outbreak?

-Vietnam also expressed gratitude to the IAEA for its support in Covid-related equipment.
-This is a great effort by President of National Assembly Vuong Dinh Hue and Ambassador Nguyen Trung Kien on this issue, so the IAEA has been very supportive of us on this, and we are very grateful.
+Vietnam also expressed gratitude to the IAEA for its support of COVID-related equipment.
+This is a great effort by President of the National Assembly Vuong Dinh Hue and Ambassador Nguyen Trung Kien on this issue, so the IAEA has been very supportive of us on this, and we are very grateful.

-In recent years, the IAEA has also assisted itself greatly in terms of human resource training, qualifications, or consultancy regarding the construction of new research nuclear power plants, with the assistance of IAEA experts such as site selection, how to respond to technology, safety assessments, experiences, where to sudy, or if we invite the world's leading experts to do training, and the IAEA did it.
+In recent years, the IAEA has also assisted itself greatly in terms of human resource training, qualifications, or consultancy regarding the construction of new research nuclear reactor, with the assistance of IAEA experts such as site selection, how to respond to technology, safety assessments, experiences, where to go, or if we invite the world's leading experts to do training, and the IAEA did it.
 Vietnam thanks the IAEA for this.
-Ambassador Nguyen Trung Kien also worked hard to improve cooperation with the International Atomic Energy Agency.
+Ambassador Nguyen Trung Kien also worked hard to improve cooperation with the International Atomic Energy Agency (IAEA).

-Laos and Cambodia have recently lagged behind in terms of nuclear science and technology development, so the IAEA intends to dispatch Vietnamese officials and our capacity to assist Laos and Cambodia in developing this field.
-Tomorrow, we will have an event between IAEA, Vietnam, Laos and IAEA, VN, Cambodia together to support further development of nuclear science and technology.
+Laos and Cambodia have recently lagged behind in terms of nuclear science and technology development, so the IAEA intends to dispatch Vietnamese researchers and our capacity to assist Laos and Cambodia in developing this field.
+Tomorrow, we will have an event between IAEA, Vietnam, Laos, and IAEA, Vietnam, and Cambodia to support further development of nuclear science and technology.

 13.jpg

-Minister of Science and Technology Huynh Thanh Dat and Dr Tran Chi Thanh moderated the RCA 50th Anniversary Reception Celebration, in UN in Vienna
+Minister of Science and Technology Prof. Huynh Thanh Dat and Dr. Tran Chi Thanh moderated the RCA 50th Anniversary Reception Celebration at the UN in Vienna

-WAJ: I had a chance to have an interview with former General Director of IAEA, Yukiya Amano at the World Policy Conference (2011), who specifically stated at the time that the IAEA would be willing to assist Vietnam in building a nuclear power plant in Ninh Thuan, so how is this work progressing now?
+WAJ: I had a chance to have an interview with former General Director of the IAEA, Yukiya Amano, at the World Policy Conference (2011), who specifically stated at the time that the IAEA would be willing to assist Vietnam in building a nuclear power plant in Ninh Thuan.
+So how is this work progressing now?

-When Mr. Amano was a Director, he traveled to Vietnam and then to Da Lat, where he visited the nuclear power plant.
-At that time, Vietnam was collaborating with Russia on the nuclear power plant, Ninh Thuan 1 and with Japan on the nuclear power plant, Ninh Thuan 2.
-However, the National Assembly of Vietnam adopted a policy to phase out nuclear power plants in 2016, so there is nothing new so far.
+When Mr. Amano was a Director, he traveled to Vietnam and then to Dalat, where he visited the nuclear research reactor.
+At that time, Vietnam was collaborating with Russia on the nuclear power plant, Ninh Thuan 1, and with Japan on the nuclear power plant, Ninh Thuan 2.
+However, the National Assembly of Vietnam adopted a resolution to cancel nuclear power plants in November 2016, so there is nothing new so far.
 However, Mr. Amano's arrival was very positive for the work.

 WAJ: How will Vietnam use nuclear technology in interdisciplinary fields such as health, industry, and agriculture?

-From my perspective, it is very clear that it is a cancer treatment diagnosis.
-Nuclear techniques are used in industry as non-destructive nuclear, using gamma rays to check the quality of equipment and works, assessing the potential for equipment failure, and assessing equipment failures of industrial plants such as oil refineries and thermal power plants.
+From my perspective, it is very clear that it is a cancer treatment and diagnosis.
+Nuclear techniques are used in industry as non-destructive nuclear, using gamma rays to check the quality of equipment and works, assess the potential for equipment failure, and assess the equipment failures of industrial plants such as oil refineries and thermal power plants.

 All of this could be accomplished with nuclear technology.
 In agriculture, we irradiate to quarantine and export a variety of products that we can sterilize with light rays to prevent strange insects from breeding abroad.